-For over 20 minutes poet Susanna Howard sits in silence, waiting for *Ellen to speak.
-Ellen has profound dementia, and verbal communication can be a struggle for her.
+For over 20 minutes, Susanna Howard sits in silence, waiting for a woman we’ll call “Ellen” to speak.
+Ellen has advanced dementia, and verbal communication can be a struggle for her.

-Finally, a single word wiggles its way past Ellen's lips.
+Finally, a single word emerges from Ellen’s lips.

 “Human,” she says.

-Howard makes a note on her pad and resumes waiting.
+Howard jots this on her notepad and resumes waiting.

 King or Queen